 In 1952, Dr. Arnold Kegel invented a series of exercises to help strengthen the pelvic floor muscles, a "sling" of muscles stretching along the pelvis.
 These muscles support your organs, keep your bladder closed and contract when you orgasm.
 As a result, weakness in these muscles can mean a less intense sexual climax, which is what Dr. Kegel discovered when he prescribed the exercises for bladder control; the exercises worked, but his patients also came back and reported a happy sexual side effect!
 Plus, although these exercises less often used by men, they produce some good results for them too.

 Want to strengthen your love muscles?
 Here's how to get started.

-Toys like LELO's new Smart Bead, which comes with a vibration-guided, pleasure-oriented strengthening routine, can help women strengthen their pelvic floor muscles.
+LELO's LUNA Smart Bead, which comes with a vibration-guided, pleasure-oriented strengthening routine, can help women strengthen their pelvic floor muscles.

 For men, strengthening the pelvic floor can help them gain more control over when they ejaculate, something that can increase the sexual experience both for them and their partners.
 Another perk for men: If a woman's pelvic floor muscles are sufficiently strengthened, she can contract her vagina around her partner's penis, increasing pleasure for both of them.

 Kegel Exercises 101Before you attempt to perform a Kegel exercise, you must first find your pelvic floor muscles.
 The easiest way to do this is over the toilet: try to stop your urine mid-stream the next time you’re in the bathroom, using only the muscles centered around your genitals.
 Men should be able to see a slight movement in their penis when they contract those muscles.
 Women can also find these muscles - and test their strength - by sliding a finger into the vagina and flexing until they feel the walls clench around the finger.
 Got it?
 Those are the muscles you want to flex when doing your exercises.